arialdomartini/arialdomartini.github.io/_posts/2023-08-29-without-mediatr-request-response.md

 **Answer**<br/>
 Unfortunately, it's not.
 It brings some negative consequences:

 * `Client` now depends on `IMediator`, from which it can send whatever request to whatever handler.
+This created an implicit, global coupling: as a matter of fact, `Client` can reach the whole application.

 ```csharp
 class Client